-A Google search for “millennials” throws up varied results, from their overwhelming characteristics to their free-spirited outlook towards work.
+A Google search for “adults under 40” throws up varied results, from their overwhelming characteristics to their free-spirited outlook towards work.
 While some of what that search reveals might be true, this post is about what a team of youngsters in their mid-20s taught me, a Gen X executive, over the last three years.

 In such dynamic and high-pressure work, my team has displayed the key to a happy and successful work environment: collaboration.